Content approval workflow for Tallyfy

 task

-Determine the optimal publication date and time based on your content calendar, audience engagement data, and any campaign timing requirements.
-Schedule the content in your publishing system.
-Coordinate with social media and email teams if cross-channel promotion is planned.
+Pick the best date and time to publish based on your content calendar, audience engagement data, and any campaign timing you need to hit.
+Get it scheduled in your publishing system.
+If you're running cross-channel promotion, loop in your social media and email teams now so everyone's ready to go at the same time.

 11